 What do I need to do before you get here?

-Please see my checklist below, of things to do before we arrive.
+Please see our checklist below, of things to do before we arrive.

 Do I need extra packing supplies?